 The club owns and operates two repeater sites and also operates repeaters at four other sites.

-Our second site is one that was recently acquired in Banner County, south of Harrisburg, NE.
-This repeater is also linked to Lake Minatare.
+Our 2nd site is one that was recently converted to 100% solar Power in Banner County, south of Harrisburg, NE.
+This repeater is linked to Victory Hill.
 After a brief presentation given to the county commissioner’s, a unanimous vote was obtained and the entire site was donated to the amateur radio club.
 The site includes a 120-foot Rohn 25G tower with a run of 7/8” Heliax; into a DB-224 and the repeater shack itself.
 The property owner was gracious enough to sign a 25 year lease, which will give the amateur radio community time to show its’ benefits to the area.
-This site is home to the 147.000- repeater (103.5 PL) and will saturate all of Banner County and provide coverage into surrounding areas, including portions of Wyoming.
+This site is home to the 147.000- (103.5 PL) repeater and will saturate all of Banner County and provide coverage into surrounding areas, including portions of Wyoming.
 There is also an APRS repeater on site operated by N7JJY.
 This site is powered entirely by Solar Power.

 Another repeater location is in the Regional West Medical Canter in Scottsbluff.
 This is where the 145.475- (no pl) repeater is.
 Because it is physically located in the Hospital, it is tied to their emergency power system, if needed,